nadiapljcode/EyeDiseaseClassification/README.md

 # EyeDiseaseClassification
 A deep learning project for classifying various retinal diseases from fundus images using Convolutional Neural Networks (CNNs).
 This project employs image augmentation techniques and a custom CNN architecture optimized with the Adam optimizer and valid padding.
 The goal is to support early diagnosis by accurately identifying different retinal conditions.
+Here we have compared the proposed model with an existing models that use SGD Optimization and Adam Optimization

 ## 📌 Features
 - Multi-class classification of retinal diseases from eye images